Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 After his brain got used to the new input he actually implanted the antenna into his skull.

 Those two things, realizing that I am a cyborg now and that the brain is able to adapt new inputs into a sense got me thinking.
-What senses could I build and how could I extend my perception of the world into different spectra that humans by nature are not able to experience.
+What senses could I build and how could I extend my perception of the world into different spectra that humans by nature are not able to experience?
 For me this is a fascinating topic, as it challenges our concept of an objective reality.
-A bat has no way to perceive color and orients only by sound reflections of where things are and how they move.
+A bat for example has no concept of collor as it has no way to perceive it and orients only by the sound reflections of where things are and how they move.
 Bees use UV light from the sun to orient themself with respect to their hive.
-Their perspective on the world is radically different then ours.
+Their perspective on the world is radically different then ours because of their senses.

 A sense for data